HomeFlowers & Blooms30 Hawaiian Flowers Names | List of Hawaiian Flowers

 USDA Zones: 9-11

-Hawaii’s only known relic plant that survived from a primitive time, Alulu, belongs to the Begoniaceae family.
-The white or pink flowers bloom from February-June and are extinct on the Big Island.
+Hawaii’s only known relic plant that survived for long, Alulu, belongs to the Begoniaceae family.
+These hawaiian flowers bloom from February-June.

 25. Koki’o